 I had the idea and Robert made it all happen.
 He has never worked for anybody and has always found his way himself – a born entrepreneur.
 We met while I was working as an English teacher in Eastern Europe.
 He happened to be cycling through the town of Kosice, Slovakia en route from Slovenia to explore some neighboring countries.
 For a meeting of chance and at first not even speaking a common language, we were determined to figure out a way to make things work.
 We complement each other in a wonderful way.
 Although we have that same enthusiasm toward life and all that is possible, he is a bigger risk taker than I am, really knows how to organize, and how to get things done.
 Business comes naturally to him.
 We started our life together in Slovenia and then moved to Boulder, CO.
 America is an ideal place for souls like his as there isn’t so much red tape when it comes to testing out different ventures.

 After leaving Boulder we spent the summer of 2007 in Ireland and the Balkans, a month in Egypt, and most of our time in the desert of Rajasthan and the tropics of Karnataka in south India.
 We sold our first wrap when we were in wine country, rural Slovenia.
-I still clearly remember that moment.
-We had just gotten our website up and running that day with a help of Brad, our programmer in America (Brad is still to this day helping us with website changes).
 We knew we had a great product.
 I have to say that it was so incredibly surreal that some beautiful mother (that we didn’t even know) came to our website, liked what we had to offer, and actually purchased a baby wrap.
 A “Sleepy Wrap” as they were called back in the day before we changed it to Boba Wrap.

 I was tired.
 Utterly exhausted sometimes, to be truthful.
 Yet we had to be accountable to each other and to every person out there who put their faith in us.
 Somehow we managed to do it all while we were on the road.
 In the beginning it was just the two of us and an outsourced fulfillment house based in Michigan.
 Sometimes I look back and try to figure out how we ever did it all alone from the other side of the world.